AckerlyXu/heima/articles/site-recovery/site-recovery-install-mobility-service-using-sccm.md

 * Scheduling deployment -fresh installs and upgrades, during your planned maintenance window for software updates.
 * Deploy at scale to hundreds of servers simultaneously

-> [AZURE.NOTE]
+> [!NOTE]
 > This article uses System Center Configuration Manager 2012 R2 to demonstrate the deployment activity.
-You could also automate Mobility Service Installation using [Azure Automation and Desired State Configuration](/documentation/articles/site-recovery-automate-mobility-service-install/) .
+You could also automate Mobility Service Installation using [Azure Automation and Desired State Configuration](./site-recovery-automate-mobility-service-install.md) .

 ## Prerequisites
 1. A software deployment tool like System Center Configuration Manager(SCCM) that is already deployed in your environment.